By encouraging and supporting your

 provincial legislation that applies to government departments and agencies, and local

-public bodies such as school districts.
+public bodies such as school division.
 In a school setting, the privacy of students and

 parents is protected by this Act.
 Schools must follow rules in the collection, use, protection